isocroft/Radixx/README.md

 # Radixx

 This is a simple library that implements the _Facebook_ **Flux Architecture** with a twist to how the entire application state is managed and changed/updated.
+It resembles **Redux** in a lot of ways.

 ```html
 <!DOCTYPE html>